samuel-j-hill/PersonalUbooneProject/README.md

 # PersonalUbooneProject
-A personal project to experiment with using autoencoders and CV techniques on open access data from the MicroBooNE experiment.
+A personal project to experiment with using autoencoders to compress open access data from the MicroBooNE experiment.
+The ConvAutoencoder is simple and works reasonably well.
+The SparseConvAutoencoder tries to compress data in its sparse format using submanifold convolutional layers in the encoder as they are well suited to LArTPC data, but so far I have not achieved a good quality of reconstruction upon decompression.